Epileptic Flashing Lights

 - The Dead Space series has flickering lights in quite a few areas (mostly in the first game).
 Most notable is in Chapter 6 of the first game: a screen is flickering very rapidly (right after killing the second huge tentacle Necromorph that grabs you).
 The reason this is most notable is because on it is code for how to read the texts on the walls that are in a weird language.
 Perhaps having a seizure is the only way to know the truth about The Marker.

-- Max Payne 3's second chapter has a seizure-tastic strobe hallway.
+- The dance club where Max Payne 3's second chapter takes place has a seizure-tastic strobe hallway.

 - While the goal of the Virtual Console is distribute classic games with little to no changes from their original forms, Nintendo has toned down flashing and strobe effects in several titles when releasing them on the service.